 Bee colonies, dairy and slaughter breeding herds have a 12 month transition requirement which can be satisfied simultaneously as the final year of land transition.

-Food processing, sprout production, and container grown systems can be certified once the CB has completed the initial inspection and review process and is assured there is compliance.
-Inspections must be done during an organic run, thus for new applications two inspections maybe required.
+Food processing, sprout production, and container grown systems can be certified once the CB has completed the inspection and is assured there is compliance.

 How do I know what prohibited inputs are?